This Is Yorkshire Water

 Find out what help & advice we provide you

-Winter is here so make sure your home is winter ready and prepared for those cold snaps!
+Winter is here so make sure your home is ready for winter and prepared for those cold snaps!

 When a cold snap strikes, it can cause havoc for your pipes with the temperatures potentially freezing them up and cutting off your water supply.
 Any further changes in temperature can often result in pipework bursting causing mayhem in your homes and on the roads.
 That's why we always advise our customers to make sure they lag their pipes and follow our advice for making sure they stay safe this winter.